 Estate taxes can take a big chunk out of your estate.
 I have been practicing law since 1994 and I have seen huge changes during those years.
 As I write this article there is a fair amount of uncertainty so make sure you check with me or your own estate planning attorney to make sure things are current.
-As of today (September 2011) estate taxes start at 18% and quickly move to 35%.
-Not that along ago the top rate was 55% and, in fact, the way the law is written today on January 1, 2013 the law will go back to 55%.
-That’s right over HALF of your assets can pass to the government, rather than to your heirs!
+As of today (January 2020) we are operating under the Tax Cuts and Job Acts of 2017 (i.e. The Trump Tax Laws).
+Currently estate taxes start at 18% and quickly move to 40%.
+Not that along ago the top rate was 55% and, in fact, the way the law is written today the current laws will sunset on 12/31/2025.
+That’s right over HALF of your assets could pass to the government, rather than to your heirs, not that long ago!
 Although this can lead to some people feeling they may lose the incentive to build more wealth, there are ways to reduce, and in many cases completely avoids this tax.

-Each individual who is a US Citizen can give away up to $5,000,000 during their life or at death without paying tax as of today.
-The way the law is written today it will go back down to $1,000,000 on January 1, 2013 and thus we often use that $1,000,000 threshold in our estate planning work.
+Each individual who is a US Citizen can currently give away over $11,000,000 during their life or at death without paying tax as of today.
+As stated above this law is set to sunset on 12/31/2025 and with today’s political climate who knows what the law will be even next year!
+I could see a sunset back to $1,000,000 and I could see a total abolishment of the estate tax.
+It’s just an unknown.
 This number called the unified credit or exemption amount.
 It is “unified” because gift taxes (gifts during life) and estate taxes (gifts at death) work together in a single (or unified) tax table.
-Additionally each person in our country can give away $13,000 each year to every single person they want to, without a tax consequence.
+Additionally each person in our country can give away $15,000 each year to every single person they want to, without a tax consequence.

-Let’s assume the $1,000,000 exemption is in play at your death; that is, you are not planning to die before January 1, 2013.
+Let’s assume the $1,000,000 exemption is in play at your death; that is assuming a sunset back to a $1,000,000 exemption.
 This may quickly lead you to believe that you and your spouse together can give away $2,000,000 at death without worrying about paying taxes?
 However, this is not exactly the case.
 Let’s take the hypothetical husband and wife with $1,300,000 in total assets.
 If the husband dies he likely will leave everything to his wife.
 He does not get to utilize his $1,000,000 unified credit because in the US we have an unlimited marital deduction.
 This means gifts between spouses, either during life or at death, can be in unlimited amounts.
 When the wife dies she has an estate of $1,300,000 and only her $1,000,000 unified credit to use.
-Thus $300,000 is taxed at her death, at a marginal rate of 35% (or 55% after January 1, 2013).
+Thus $300,000 is taxed at her death, at a marginal rate of 35% (or 55% as the law was written to be after January 1, 2013).